Last Updated November 21st, 2020 at 09:36 pm by Lisa

 Instructions

-Prep For Roasting Hatch Chiles
+Prep For Roasting

 - In a large bowl, rinse your Hatch chiles in cool water.

-How To Grlll/Roast Hatch Chiles
+How To Grill Hatch Chiles

 - Heat your grill on medium high, place your stainless grill tray over the burner.
 It isn't necessary, you can grill the chiles right on the grill grate but helps to roast them more evenly.

-How To Process Grilled Hatch Chiles
+How To Process Roasted Chiles

-- Transfer roasted chiles to a platter to cool.
+- Transfer roasted peppers to a platter to cool.
 Some people place in a bag or other container that you can close - you want them to sweat.
 Mine peel just fine without this step.

 - Allow the chiles to cool, then cut the stem end off first.
 Next, on a cutting board pull all the tough outer skin of the chiles off.
 Use a small waste bowl to discard the seeds, stems, and skin.